nhutnguyenhong/SAP-C01/README.md

 https://aws.amazon.com/blogs/aws/new-manage-dynamodb-items-using-time-to-live-ttl/
 2. A Solutions Architect has recommended that a Route 53 health check be performed.
 The health check must detect a specific text on an endpoint.
 => HTTP response code 2xx or 3xx, The specific text string must appear within the first 5120 bytes of the response.

+### AWS Client VPN
+- Create a VPN Endpoint associates with one subnet.